seanbreckenridge/lolexport/README.md

 ## Usage

-Theres 2 commands here, `export` (which does the majority of the work, exporting info from your matches to a JSON file) and then `parse` which takes that as input and extracts (what I consider to be) useful data from it.
+There's 2 commands here, `export` (which does the majority of the work, exporting info from your matches to a JSON file) and then `parse` which takes that as input and extracts (what I consider to be) useful data from it.

 ### Export